 The Company maintains a strong relationship with its employees and the unions that represent them where collective bargaining agreements are in place.
-The Company's Mexican operations are unionized as are several facilities in the United States and Canada.
+The Company's operations in Canada and the United States are generally non-unionized; however, the Company does have certain facilities in the United States and Canada which are unionized, as are the plants in other jurisdictions.
 From time to time, various unions seek to represent certain of the Company's employees and, consequently, the Company may become party to additional collective bargaining agreements at some future time.
-Martinrea Honsel's operations are unionized.